 Step 7: Open the air intake unit located outside.
-It’s held in by screws so you will need a screwdriver to take it apart.
+It’s usually held in by screws, so you will need a screwdriver to take it off.

-Step 8: Once open vacuum and clean everything within reach, including the fan.
+Step 8: Once opened, vacuum and clean everything within reach, including the fan.
 Wipe everything down with your bleach solution.

-Step 9: Screw the cover back on and allow a few hours for everything to dry before turning the power back on and using it.
+Step 9: Screw the cover back on and allow a few hours for everything to dry before turning the power back on.

-Keeping mold out of your air conditioner is the best way to ensure you have clean air circulating throughout your home and there are a number of steps you can follow to do this.
+Keeping mold out of your air conditioner is the best way to ensure you have clean air circulating in your home, and there are several steps to do this.

 HEPA filters: All air conditioner units come fitted with air filters.
-The problem with these filters is that they only block out the larger particles – and they are there for the sole purpose of protecting the components of the unit and not your health.
-Fortunately, there are HEPA filters available for these systems which will prevent microscopic mold spores from entering the air conditioner and ultimately your home.
+The problem with these filters is that they only block out the larger particles – and they are there to protect the components of the unit and not your health.
+Fortunately, there are HEPA filters available for these systems, which will prevent microscopic mold spores from entering the air conditioner and, ultimately, your home.

-UV filters: Most new air conditioners available for purchase today comes with a bacteria killing UV light filter already fitted.
-In many cases, a UV filter can be purchased separately and fitted on the current AC unit.
-This filter eliminates up to 99% of all viruses, bacteria and mold spores without putting any additional strain on your unit.
-Read more about the best mold proof UV filtered air conditioners here.
+UV filters: Most new air conditioners available for purchase today comes with a bacteria-killing UV light filter already fitted.
+In many cases, a UV filter can be purchased separately and installed on the current AC unit.
+This filter kills up to 99% of all viruses, bacteria, and mold spores without putting any additional strain on your air conditioner.
+Read more about the best mold-proof UV filtered air conditioners here.

-Control the situation within your home: About half of the mold found within your AC unit and vents came from within your home.
-This can easily be prevented by controlling your indoor environment.
-If your home is humid then it might be wise to invest in a good quality dehumidifier.
-This will prevent excessive moisture within your living environment which feeds mold and encourages its formation.
-Additionally, a HEPA filtered air purifier and regular vacuuming with a HEPA vacuum cleaner will drastically reduce the amount of spores.
+Control the situation within your home: Half of all mold within your AC unit comes from within your home.
+This is easily prevented by controlling your indoor environment.
+If your home is humid, then it might be wise to invest in a good quality dehumidifier.
+This will prevent excessive moisture within your living environment, which feeds mold and encourages its formation.
+Additionally, a HEPA filtered air purifier and regular vacuuming with a HEPA vacuum cleaner will drastically reduce the number of spores.

-Monitor the area around the air intake: Many people do not know this but you can drastically cut down the chances of spores making their way into your air conditioner by monitoring the area near and around the outside intake system.
-Simply make sure that there are no bird droppings, trash cans or standing water near the outside intake system.
+Monitor the area around the air intake: Many people do not know this, but you can drastically cut down the chances of spores making their way into your air conditioner by monitoring the area near and around the outside intake system.
+Make sure that there are no bird droppings, trash cans, or standing water near the intake system.